- Government Affairs

 - About Us

-The life cycle of a lead battery follows a continuous, closed loop.
-The typical new lead-acid battery is made with 60% to 80% recycled lead and plastic.
-When a spent battery is collected and returned to a permitted recycler, its lead and plastic are reclaimed and directed to new battery manufacturing.
+The life cycle of a lead battery follows a closed loop, and the average new lead battery is made with 60-80% recycled lead and plastic.
+When a spent battery is collected and returned to a permitted recycling facility, its lead and plastic are reclaimed and used to create a new battery.
+During the recycling process, a battery is separated into three distinct components.
+The lead is smelted and refined for use in new batteries.
+The plastic case is recovered, cleaned and molded into new battery cases.
+The used acid is recycled for reuse in battery products as well as the glass industry.

 Keeping Lead Out of the Environment